jeff-zucker/solid-file-client/README.md

 If you install locally, the node_modules/solid-file-client/ folder contains three builds:

-       ./dist       built for use with node
+    ./dist/console for use with node
-       ./dist/umd   built for use with browser, bundled rdflib & solid-auth-client ./dist/esm   built for use with module-import/esm
+    ./dist/browser for use with browser, bundled rdflib & solid-auth-client

 ## Invocation